prakashatutd/RFID-Project-Dec23/server/README.md

 ## List containers

-Use `docker container ls -a` to view a list of containers.
+Use `docker container ls -a` to view a list of containers:

 ```
 CONTAINER ID   IMAGE        COMMAND                  CREATED          STATUS    PORTS     NAMES